SUPPORTING EDUCATIONAL THEATER PROGRAMS

 OPPORTUNITIES FOR SECONDARY STUDENT RECOGNITION IN THEATER

 - Utah High School Shakespeare Competition, scholarships available

 - Utah High School Musical Theatre Awards, scholarships available

 - Utah Theatre Association Conference Outstanding Student from each school

 INTERNATIONAL THESPIAN SOCIETY (ITS)

 Recognition from an international honor society is a strong addition to student and program honors in attracting respect from the school, community, and colleges.

-Print and digital subscriptions to Dramatics magazine, the only publication edited exclusively for theatre students and teachers.
+- Print and digital subscriptions to Dramatics magazine, the only publication edited exclusively for theater students and teachers.

 - Student leadership opportunities at the troupe, state, and national levels; providing forums to learn and put their leadership skills to work.